 Full Moon Distortion ($149.99)

 Packed with brutal, high-gain tone, three-band EQ, a high-treble filter and sound-shaping options galore, the Full Moon Distortion pedal has everything you need to unleash sonic mayhem.
 Both symmetrical and asymmetrical clipping modes are lurking under the Texture switch, while the Bite switch shifts the upper mid-range and harmonics to bring out pick attack, letting players cut and chug through the mix with ease.
 Also included is a separate footswitch boost.

-Fender’s new effect pedals will be available beginning September 5, 2018.
+Fender’s new effect pedals are available today, September 5, 2018.

 For more info on the pedals, point your browser to fender.com.